-- Violations will be reviewed by the Clinic Director, School Chair, and Master's Program Director. - Violations will be classified as intentional or unintentional based on: - o the nature of the breach - the prior knowledge a student clinician had regarding the type of information involved and/or the student's prior knowledge of the client's authorization to share protected information.
+- Violations will be reviewed by the Clinic Director, School Director and Master's Program Director. - Violations will be classified as intentional or unintentional based on: - \circ the nature of the breach - the prior knowledge a student clinician had regarding the type of information involved and/or the student's prior knowledge of the client's authorization to share protected information.

-An intentional breach of HIPAA confidentiality will result in immediate review of the circumstances by the Clinic Director, School Chair, and Graduate Program Director.
+An intentional breach of HIPAA confidentiality will result in immediate review of the circumstances by the Clinic Director, School Director and Master's Program Director.
 A student who has engaged in an intentional breach will be recommended for dismissal from the program.